ayoitsamishaa/career_portal/README.md

 # career_portal
-A website where you can find and apply for any job you'd like.
+A website where you can search and apply for any job you like